tmyam/tmyam.github.com/source/mac/Icouse/index.markdown

 * ### Description:

 **Icouse** is a software used to generate the common images.
 It have the following functions:
 &nbsp;&nbsp;&nbsp;&nbsp;1.
+Generate mac app icon and other images.
+&nbsp;&nbsp;&nbsp;&nbsp;2.
 Support for multiple formats of open or save.
-&nbsp;&nbsp;&nbsp;&nbsp;2.
+&nbsp;&nbsp;&nbsp;&nbsp;3.
 Quick preview the effect.
-&nbsp;&nbsp;&nbsp;&nbsp;3.
+&nbsp;&nbsp;&nbsp;&nbsp;4.
 Very simple setup, drag or right mouse click to load images.
-&nbsp;&nbsp;&nbsp;&nbsp;4.
+&nbsp;&nbsp;&nbsp;&nbsp;5.
 It has complete running information, you can see the specific running status.

 * ### Languages: